 Overview of Special Education-Early Childhood Program

 Regis University’s Special Education: Early Childhood program focuses on methods of teaching young special needs children from birth through age eight, including educational assessment tools and understanding language development.
 The program is designed for licensed educators who would like an added endorsement in the state of Colorado or Wyoming.
+Note: Per Wyoming PTSB requirements, Wyoming Regis students must pass the Colorado required licensure exams in order to qualify for licensure in Wyoming.
 Our Teacher Education program is nationally approved through the Teacher Education Accreditation Council (TEAC).

 The Teacher Education program is based on the philosophy that learning to be a teacher is best accomplished when an understanding of theory and practice is balanced by the knowledge gained through diverse experience in schools.
 Foundational courses will introduce you to theories in education.
 Content (subject area) courses will ensure that you have the depth of knowledge needed to teach in your endorsement area.
 Your professional sequence courses will emphasize field placement and experiential learning and your student teaching semester will be your final culmination in applying what you have learned.